- Seeking consumers with financial needs

 Why Consider Using an AMC?

-Like an iceberg, lot is going on below the water line that lenders must contend with as they evaluate their appraisal management process.
+Like an iceberg, a lot is going on below the water line that lenders must contend with as they evaluate their appraisal management process.

 Comparatively, third-party title, settlement, and closing vendors usually handle the closing process.
 Why?
 The vendor’s experience and technology, as well as the arduous responsibility to manage a large panel of closing attorneys, settlement agents, and notaries.
 Lenders gladly outsource this to quality vendor partners.
 And, for the EXACT same reasons, lenders also outsource appraisal management.